-While The Potter Violin Company does not offer instrument insurance outside of our rental program at this time, we encourage all of our customers to acquire an insurance policy on any instrument or bow in their possession.
+While The Potter Violin Company does not offer instrument insurance (we do offer rental protection), we encourage all of our customers to acquire an insurance policy on any instrument or bow in their possession.
 For customers who are not considered professionals, their ordinary homeowner's or renter's insurance policies should suffice, provided that you have notified your insurance carrier about your instrument.
-For a small increase in premium, most insurance carriers will "all-risk" coverage with little or no deductible.
+For a small increase in premium, most insurance carriers will offer "all-risk" coverage with little or no deductible.

 Any instrument or bow purchased from the Potter Violin Company is automatically issued an insurance appraisal, but it is up to you to obtain your own insurance.
 We can assist you in filing your claims with your insurance carrier.
 If your instrument or bow has been appraised by us, we will provide, free of charge, as part of our service, documentation of damages and estimated repair costs as well as any depreciation that may have occurred.